-From time to time we all need a little maintenance to keep it in full bloom.
-We must feed our garden with good food, hydrate it well, pluck out any irritating weeds that find their way in and cultivate a space for beautiful free thought, big dreaming and make it a space where we would want to hang out and enjoy our own surroundings.
+From time to time we all need a little maintenance to remain in full bloom.
+We must feed ourselves good food, hydrate well, pluck out any irritating weeds that find their way in and cultivate a space for beautiful free thought.
+Indulge in big-dreaming and make it a place where we would want to hang out and enjoy our own surroundings.

 How do you do it?

 You start today.
 Grab a journal and write your compliment or act of kindness to yourself.
 Then write your 3 favourite things from today, or list 3 gratitudes.
 Whatever resonates with you in the moment, write it down.